dwp/vault-infrastructure/README.md

 > Note: Prepare the files *common.tfvars* and *terraform.tfvars*

 ### Initial One Time Setup
-Since we are using External CA for the certificates used for Vault and Conusl, these needs to be done in stages.
+Since we are using External CA for the certificates used for Vault and Consul, these needs to be done in stages.
 These needs to be done only for the first time.
 Post that we can use `plan-all` or `apply-all` for planning and creating the setup

 1. Go to basic_infra folder and run `terragrunt plan` to plan the infrastructure and `terragrunt apply` to apply the infrastructure.
 2. Then go to consul and execute `terragrunt  plan/apply --target` on all the key and csr modules